jasonnovichRunAI/docs/docs/Researcher/user-interface/workspaces/create/workspace-v2.md

 4. Enter a name for your workspace and press *Continue*.
 5. Select an environment from the tiles.
 If your environment is not listed, use the *Search environments* box to find it.
 Press *New environment* to create an environment if needed.

-      1. Press *Commands and Arguments* to add special commands and arguments to your environment selection.
+      1. Press *Commands and Arguments* to add or edit special commands and arguments to your environment selection.
-      2. Press *Environment variable* to add an environment variable.
-Press again if you need more environments variables.
+      2. Press *Environment variable* to add or edit an environment variable.
+Press again if you need more environment variables.

 6. Select a compute resource from the tiles.
 If your compute resource is not listed, use the *Search compute resources* box to find it.
 Press *New compute resource* to create a compute resource if needed.
 7. (Optional) Open the *Volume* pane, and press *Volume* to add a volume to your workspace.